spywhere/Javatar/README.md

 Source data is just data you want to parse with grammar.
 The output is a Python dictionary contains...

  - `success`
-   - Boolean indicate that parser successfully parse document or not.
+   - Boolean indicate that parser successfully parsed the document or not.
  - `begin`
    - An integer indicate a starting position
  - `end`